dron-link/fairbox-ahk/miscellaneous-notes.md

 ```

-* a pivot is detected by examining the limitedOutput x (aX). its timestamp is currentTime and its staleness is none
+* a pivot is detected by examining aX and dashZone history. its timestamp ==currentTime and stale==false.
-* (aX) needs to be nerfed because its below y deadzone
+* aX needs to be nerfed because it's below y deadzone
-* output is nerfed, yielding rX
+* output gets nerfed, yielding rX as the new stick output
-* dashHistory updates but because rX is in the same zone as 1, no new entries are added into the dash history
+* dashZone history update is called but because rX is in the same zone as 1, no new entries are added into the dash history (we don't save the same entry twice)
+* in scanning for pivots in the output to be saved, we don't find the necessary sequence and we don't save any pivot. (unsaved.did==false)
-* ---> in the next pass, the pivot detector will detect a failure in dash length (based on the dash history)
+* ---> in the next limitOutputs call, no pivot from the previous input will appear in history.